mb0/xelf-go/doc/cmd.md

 and rebuild if necessary.
 We should however measure the impact, to see whether we want to enable the check permanently or toggle it with a dev flag.

+We want to access the postgres db from the web ui plugin by using a data source schema.
+We already use register imported backend providers, but do not advertise them in the backend for lazy loading.
+The backend provider is very specific to daql, so should we find a more generic way to advertise plugin capabilities, that other runtimes and features can utilize?
+The daql project would use the new xps manifests capabilities to provide lazy loading of backend plugins behind the scenes.
+We want the same mechanism to provide code generators based on project configuration.
+We could also provide a mechanism to extend the repl for the daql repl to drop the cmd package dependency.

 We want some way to document specs.
 And a doc subcommand to discover that documentation.

 Links